Expand Livestock Grazing

 Summary

 Restore Seagrass Ecosystems involves reestablishing seagrass meadows in ocean areas where they were lost due to disturbances or degradation.
 As seagrasses grow, they remove CO₂ from ocean water through photosynthesis and accumulate carbon in their biomass, which allows seawater to take up additional CO₂ from the atmosphere.
-Some of this biomass carbon is stored long term in sediments.
+Some of this biomass-derived carbon is then stored longer term in sediments or transformed into more persistent dissolved forms.
 Restoring seagrass ecosystems offers numerous benefits for the environment and humans.
 Disadvantages include its cost and low climate impact due to a limited available area for restoration.
 Despite its limited climate impact, Restore Seagrass Ecosystems is “Worthwhile” given its environmental benefits and documented ability to remove carbon.

 Description for Social and Search